MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-tsv.md

 ### Results

-When conversion is complete, you can open the dataset, call it from R or Python code, use it in a Jupyter notebook, or save it to a local file.
+When conversion is complete, you can open the dataset, call it from R or Python code, use it in a Jupyter Notebook, or save it to a local file.

 If you want to download the dataset, double-click the module output, and indicate whether you want to open or save the datset.